-Safari Public Beta
+Safari Public Beta full review

 After Jobs’ keynote announcement at Macworld Expo San Francisco, Apple’s Web site recorded 300,000 downloads of Safari in 24 hours, and Macworld UK’s Forum users were testing it out on our site within minutes of the keynote ending.